 The DDR2 SDRAM should be in all bank precharge state with CKE already HIGH prior to writing into the mode register.
 The mode register set command cycle time (tMRD) is required to complete the write operation to the mode register.
 The mode register contents can be changed using the same command and clock cycle requirements during normal operation as long as all banks are in the precharge state.
 The mode register is divided into various fields depending on functionality.
-Burst length is defined by A[2:0] with options of 4 and 8 bit burst lengths.
+Burst length is defined by

+A[2:0] with options of 4 and 8 bit burst lengths.
 The burst length decodes are compatible with DDR SDRAM.
 Burst address sequence type is defined by A3, CAS Latency is defined by A[6:4].
 The DDR2 does not support half clock latency mode.
 A7 is used for test mode.
 A8 is used for DLL reset.
 A7 must be set to LOW for normal MRS operation.
 Write recovery time WR is defined by A[11:9].
 Refer to the table for specific codes.

-1. A13 reserved for future use and must be set to "0" when programming the MR. 2.
-WR (write recovery for Auto-precharge) min is determined by tCK(avg) max and WR max is determined by tCK(avg) min. $WR[\text{cycles}] = RU\{\lfloor tWR[nS] / tCK(\text{avg})[nS] \rfloor\}$, where RU stands for round up.
+1. WR (write recovery for Auto-precharge) min is determined by tCK(avg) max and WR max is determined by tCK(avg) min.
+WR[cycles] = RU{ tWR[nS] / tCK(avg)[nS] }, where RU stands for round up.
 The mode register must be programmed to this value.
-This is also used with tRP to determine tDAL
+This is also used with tRP to determine tDAL.